larowlan/ds-xb/slides.md

 - Future work will add layout (slots/props) and paragraphs (props, maybe slots)
 - Shape matching inspects the props
 - If we can represent the SDC with existing data-types and widgets in core, a component is auto created
+- You can think of a component config entity as being a bit like 'Manage form display' for your
+- Single directory components, except its automatically created for you if your component is compatible"
 - If not, there's a report telling you why your SDC component isn't compatible
 - The component looks like this